aeehassan/Denseless-local/README.md

 # DenseLess

 > A student-centric, web-based Generative AI learning platform designed to improve comprehension and long-term retention through Cognitive Load Adaptation and Spaced Repetition.
+I used this project for generating the eval dataset

 ## Tech Stack